-Since I was a kid, I've wanted to be an architect, a writer, a picker, a house flipper, a designer (which I will always be), a director (after being a cinematographer and of course with my own script), an inventor (which I am, though my creations are largely unrealized), a trend spotter, a restauranteur, a photographer (full-time, not the "enthusiast" I am today), a coder (which I am, to a degree), and the owner of a retail store that sells only the things I like the most.
+Since I was a kid, I've wanted to be an architect, a writer, a junk picker, a house flipper, a designer (which I will always be), a film director (with my own script, of course), an inventor (which I am, in my head), a trend spotter, a restaurateur, a photographer (as my main gig), and the owner of a retail store that sells only the things I like the most.

-Now entering my 50's, I've realized that I never stopped wanting to be all of these things and that actually, I am all of these things - and a bit more.
+Now entering my 50's, I've realized that I never stopped wanting to be all of these things and that actually, I am most of these things - and a bit more.

 Someone asked me to condense it down a bit, and here's what I came up with:

 Some like to call me, "a creative."
 That's fine, but the indefinite article kicks it just the other side of precious for my taste.
-The creative process is embedded in everything I do and there is no separating it.
-It's who I am.
+The creative process is just how I work.

 It's very important to me that people understand what I'm saying.
 I've found that the most important part of being understood is paying attention.
-Over time, I've learned why it's called "paying" attention, and that I'm a liberal spender.
+Over time, I've learned why it's called "paying" attention, and I try to be a big spender.

 And I love to write back.
 Call me old-fashioned.